simonmichael/hledger_site/src/start.md

 <!-- toc -->
 </div>

-Starting out with hledger or Plain Text Accounting, not to mention setting up a new accounting system, can be a lot.
+Starting out with hledger and Plain Text Accounting, not to mention setting up a new accounting system, can be a lot to take in.
 This page aims to help!
-After [installing](install.md) hledger, reading one or more of the docs below should be helpful.
+After [installing](install.md) hledger, reading some of the docs below should be helpful.

-**Quick starts**
+## Quick starts

-Quick introductions (may assume a bit of command line know-how):
+We have (too many) quick introductions.
+These assume a little bit of command line know-how:

 - [Home page quick start](index.md#quick-start)
 - [2 minute quick start](2-minute-quick-start.md)